Data Corruption and Loss¶

 The most common defense against power surges is a surge protector or suppressor, a device that works by absorbing some of the excess energy and diverting the rest of it to the ground.
 These are usually found in the form of a power strip (one of those long devices that have six or so outlets and a single, grounded plug).
 Bear in mind, however, that not every power strip serves as a surge protector.

-When selecting your surge protector, you want to be sure it is listed as meeting the UL 1449 standard, which guarantees a certain minimum of protection.
+When selecting your surge protector, you want to be sure it is listed as meeting the UL 1449 standard, which guarantees a certain minimum level of protection.
 You should also look for one that offers protection against lightning (not every one does) and provides insurance for equipment that is properly attached.

 Because a power surge can follow any path to your computer, be sure that each peripheral connected to your system is protected.
 This includes your phone line or cable modem, as power can surge through these routes as well.
 A number of manufacturers are now producing surge suppressors that feature a phone jack for your modem along with the electrical outlets, while others have coaxial cable jacks for those who use a cable modem or TV tuner card.